jtangelder/8i-docsviewer/README.md

 - `npm install`
 - `make server` to run a simple devserver with Python on [http://localhost:8000](http://localhost:8000)

-Open a new tab in your terminal, and run one of these commands.
+Open a new tab in your terminal, and run one of these commands:
 - `make watch` to compile a development pacakge and watch for changes.
-- `make watch-p` same as above, but generates a minified production package.
+- `make watch-p` same as above, but generates a optimized production package.